A26 road

 The A26 road is a primary route in the southeast of England, going from Maidstone to Newhaven through the counties of Kent and East Sussex.
-The road is almost entirely single carriageway with one lane on each side, although some of the road is three lanes, with the middle lane switching sides for overtaking and right turns.
+The road is mostly single carriageway, with one lane in each direction, although parts of the road are three lanes, with the middle lane switching sides for overtaking and right turns.

 The road runs for a total distance of some 50 mi and provides access to the North Kent area and its industrial base with the ferry port of Newhaven.
-As consequence, it has a large Heavy Goods Vehicle usage.
+Consequently, it has a large Heavy Goods Vehicle usage.

 History

 The A26 was originally classified in 1922 due to the Ministry of Transport Act 1919, which in section 19 instructed the classification of all major roads.
 The original route went from Maidstone to Brighton, along part of what is now the A27.
 The part of the road going from Lewes was later reclassified to the A27 between 1947 and 1951.
 The road was later extended along the B2109 to Newhaven after 1969.